HarryPahwa/ClassifyingTrafficSigns/writeup_template.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set initially is 34799 images
-* The size of the validation set is ?
+* The size of the validation set is 17286 images
-* The size of test set is ?
+* The size of test set is 12630 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed across the 43 classes.
+As you can see, it is pretty skewed ...

 ![alt text][image1]